 In 2012, Rusty released his single "Souvenirs", a project recorded in Nashville with producer Richie Owens.
 Owens has produced albums for acts like Dolly Parton, Vince Gill, Rachel Holder, and the Georgia Satellites.
 The song briefly charted on the Music Row Breakout Chart in the U.S. but went Number 1 for 4 straight weeks on Europe's Country Music Chart, and held off country superstar Toby Keith to the 2nd position the whole time.
-In 2015, Rusty charted another single, "Hey Hey Hello".
+Rusty charted a couple other singles in following years; “Hey Hey Hello” and “Something Bout You”.
 In addition, he has released multiple Christmas singles to radio over the past few years including most recently his first duet release, a song with Kaylee Keller of Garden City, KS.